7:00 to 8:00 A.M.

 The ghost stories of this city pale in comparison to the ones walking the streets, shambling and dragging themselves past their original endings.

-The Caretaker dismembers them into gory chapters with no brains—chapters that will fill some of his cemetery’s plot holes.
+The Caretaker dismembers them into gory chapters without brains—chapters that will fill some of his cemetery’s plot holes.

 Halfway through the day.
 I can do this.